Facebook Tips & Strategies

 Share Your Meta Pixel

-1. Go to Business Settings > Data Sources > Pixels.
+1. Go to Business Settings >, Data Sources >, Pixels

-2. Select the Pixel you use.
+2. Select the Pixel you’re using

-3. Click "Add Assets" or "Connected Assets."
+3. Click "Add Assets" or "Connected Assets"

 Rebuild Your Audiences